Christianity in the Middle Ages: Conversion of the Slavs

-Conversion of East and South Slavs

-Though by 800 Western Europe was ruled entirely by Christian kings, Eastern Europe remained an area of missionary activity.
-For example, in the ninth century SS.
-Cyril and Methodius had extensive missionary success in Eastern Europe among the Slavic peoples, translating the Bible and liturgy into Slavonic.
-The Baptism of Kiev in the 988 spread Christianity throughout Kievan Rus', establishing Christianity among the Ukraine, Belarus and Russia.
+Though by 800 western Europe was ruled entirely by Christian kings, central and eastern Europe remained areas of missionary activity.
+In the ninth century SS.
+Cyril and Methodius had extensive missionary activities among the Slavic peoples, translating the Bible and liturgy into Slavonic.

-In the ninth and tenth centuries, Christianity made great inroads into Eastern Europe, including Kievan Rus'.
-The evangelisation, or Christianisation, of the Slavs was initiated by one of Byzantium's most learned churchmen – the Patriarch Photius.
+In the ninth and tenth centuries Christianity made great inroads into central and eastern Europe.
+The evangelisation, or Christianisation, of the Slavs was strongly supported by one of Byzantium's most learned churchmen of the Eastern Roman Empire (also called Byzantine Empire) Patriarch Photius.
 The Byzantine emperor Michael III chose Cyril and Methodius in response to a request from Rastislav, the king of Moravia who wanted missionaries that could minister to the Moravians in their own language.

-The two brothers spoke the local Slavonic vernacular and translated the Bible and many of the prayer books.
-As the translations prepared by them were copied by speakers of other dialects, the hybrid literary language Old Church Slavonic was created.
+The two brothers spoke the Slavonic vernacular local for the region of Thessaloniki, still very close to the original Proto-Slavic, and translated the Bible and many of the prayer books.
+As in the later centuries the translations prepared by them were copied by speakers of other early Slavic dialects, different local variants evolved as recesions of the later Church Slavonic literary and liturgical language.

-Methodius later went on to convert the Serbs.
-Some of the disciples returned to Bulgaria where they were welcomed by the Bulgarian Tsar Boris I who viewed the Slavonic liturgy as a way to counteract Greek influence in the country.
-In a short time the disciples of Cyril and Methodius managed to prepare and instruct the future Slavic clergy into the Glagolitic alphabet and the biblical texts.
-Methodius and Cyril were mainly living and working in the Macedonian city of Ohrid, which they made the religious capital of the Balkans.
+Some of the disciples, namely Naum of Preslav, Clement of Ohrid, Saint Angelar, and Sava, returned to Bulgaria where they were welcomed by the Bulgarian Tsar Boris I who viewed the Slavonic liturgy as a way to counteract Greek influence in the country.
+In a short time the disciples of Cyril and Methodius managed to prepare and instruct the future Slavic clergy into the Glagolitic alphabet and the biblical texts, where also the Early Cyrillic alphabet was developed in the late 9th century.
+Bulgaria was officially christianised in 864 and was recognised as a patriarchate by Constantinople in 927, the first one after the five original Patriarchates forming the Pentarchy from the late Roman Empire.

-Bulgaria was officially recognised as a patriarchate by Constantinople in 945, Serbia in 1346, and Russia in 1589.
-All these nations, however, had been converted long before these dates.
+The Serbs were accounted Christian as of about 870.
+Serbian patriarchate was recognised by Constantinople in 1346.

+The Baptism of Kiev in the 988 spread Christianity throughout Kievan Rus', establishing Christianity in the predecessor state of Belarus, Russia and Ukraine.
+The much later Russian patriarchate was recognised by Constantinople in 1589.

-The missionaries to the East and South Slavs had great success in part because they used the people's native language rather than Latin as the Roman priests did, or Greek.
+The missionaries to the Slavs had subsequent success in part because they used the people's native language rather than Latin as the Roman priests did, or Greek.